 Congratulations, Future Copper Mountain College Graduates!

-CMC 2019 Commencement Ceremony
+CMC 2020 Virtual Commencement Ceremony

-Starts at 5:45 pm
+Starts at 5:00pm

 Your completion of an AA/AS Degree is a goal worth celebrating.
 This is an invitation for you to highlight your accomplishment by participating in the college-wide Commencement Ceremony.
 The following information will provide you with specific instructions regarding your participation.